thenna-ashok/OnlineBankingDemo/README.md

     Maven
     Install Cucumber plugin in intellij

-Using the maven command clean and test
+Using the maven command clean and test or run via IntelliJ

 **_Reports:_**